Visiting Stari Most | The Beautiful Old Bridge in Mostar

 You can also visit 17th century Koski Mehmed Pasa Mosque (on the Bosnian side), which has beautiful views of the river and Stari Most.
 It’s also a lovely Mosque.
 And, as a Mosque, you need to cover arms and legs.
 Skirts and shawls are available if you need them.

-Things To See in Mostar Outside The Old City
+Things To See In Mostar Outside The Old City

 Mostar Sniper Tower

 Before the Bosnian war, this tower was Ljubljanska Bank.
 Strategically located on the main street in the center of Mostar, the bank was destroyed and the upper floors used as a sniper tower to control the city.
-Yikes!
 Horrifying, right?

 Today, the building stands as a grim reminder of the past.
 An empty shell, filled with graffiti, trash, and broken glass.